In this review, I want to help you find the best business intelligence tools and other reporting software.

 The Digital Project Manager is reader-supported.
 We may earn a commission when you click through links on our site — learn more about how we aim to stay transparent.

-Business Intelligence Tools Comparison Criteria
+BI Tools Comparison Criteria & Key Features

 - User Interface (UI): How well-designed is it?
 Does it offer clear displays and intuitive navigation?